How to Fix the Windows Key Not Working on Windows 10/11

 Ease Of Access

 Step 3.
-Head into "Ease of Access" and find the "Make the keyboard easier to use option".
+Head into "Ease of Access" and find the "Make the keyboard easier to use the option".

 Make the keyboard easier to use option